SurfThug/dailyyoda/README.md

 sudo python setup.py install
 ```

-_note: quotes.db is built when setup is run
+_note: quotes.db is built from a site on the internet when setup.py is executed_

 ## removal